It’s a great time to be brilliant, be radiant. Hold your light high.

 The thing is, I worked hard this year.
 Really damn hard on how I can be better.
 Every single morning of this year, I’ve woken up asking myself: How can I be better today than I was yesterday?

 Cliché?
 Maybe.
-But back in March, I ended a Swiss Alps trips in tears, wondering why I couldn’t like the perfectly nice guys who like me.
+But back in March, I ended the Swiss Alps trips in tears, wondering why I couldn’t like the perfectly nice guys who like me.
 I showed up at work distracted because the one guy I liked would never text me back.
 I hurt my girlfriends.
 I consoled in family love whose outpour of unconditional support inspired me to be my own therapist.
 So when I asked how I could be better everyday, it was fully committed followed by conscientious actions.

 The point is: I rediscovered my light.
 My purpose.
 What I am here for.